SHREYA1104361/capstone-rag/README.md

        │ context is good (or max rewrites reached)
        ▼
 ┌─────────────┐
-│  generate   │  answer from context only; "I don't know" if insufficient │  (node 3)   │
+│  generate   │  answer from context only;
+│  (node 3)   │
 └──────┬──────┘
        │